 Window & Door Glossary

-We believe that educating our customers is critical to a positive customer experience.
+We believe that educating our customers is critical to a positive experience.
 At Douglas Window & Door Inc. we make sure our clients are knowledgeable on the products they are purchasing so they can feel confident they made the right choice for their home.
 We make your next window or door purchase easy!

 A piece of trim used to finish the window that is mounted underneath the stool against the wall.